whiteand/quartet/README.md

 `v.override(name: string, config: string|function|object)`added alias for validation.
 Doesn't throw error when name is already used.
 Use it carefully, you can override something that used by somebody else.
 Better use`v.newContext({ name: config, ...})`.

-You see how do we use `v.arrayOf` in example above.
-You can use it too!
-It takes `quartet` config and returns validation function that will be used as validator of array.
+`v.arrayOf(config: string|function|object)` Returns validator for array of elements that will be tested using `quartet` config passed as first parameter.

 `v.dictionaryOf(config: string|function|object)` takes `quartet` config for checking values of object.
 Returns function that validates object(dictionary).